lilamcilveen/TicTacToe/README.md

 # Tic-Tac-Toe
-A 2 player tic tac toe game implemented in java.
+A 2 player Tic-tac-toe game implemented in java.

 Players can play on a 3x3 or 5x5 grid.
 - Acceptable command line arguments are "3", "5", "three", "five".